 A Healthy Diet

-A healthy diet helps the body recover from a workout and can help reduce post-workout muscle soreness.
+A healthy diet can help the body recover from a workout and can help reduce post-workout muscle soreness.

 “A healthy diet is important no matter what,” says Redman.
 “Berries, fatty fish, pineapple, tomatoes, green vegetables—they all have anti-inflammatory properties and can reduce some of the inflammation, taking away that delayed muscle soreness,” he says.
 “A healthy diet also replenishes the electrolytes and minerals you lost during exercise.”